Buying an Arizona Home Rental

 - maintain awareness of market treads

 The ideal property is a SFD home that has strong appeal for middle to upper-middle income tenants, and be of such quality and nature that an out-of-state owner/landlord can self-manage with near-zero month-to-month involvement.

 At lower rents, there are a more tenants, but both the tenants and the houses are likely to require a lot more management.
-At higher rents, the number of tenants decreases dramatically.
+At median rents, the number of tenants decreases dramatically.

 Rather than a SFD home, what about some form of “attached” dwelling unit?
 The “numbers” might work, but a SFD home is just a nicer place to live, and therefore easier to market, so the first choice.
 Living in a residential unit with one or more “common” walls to another dwelling unit, you had better like your neighbors music, and friends, because you are likely going to be listening to them to some extent.

 What about 4-plexes?
-With rare exception, the multi-family properties that can be purchased for a reasonable price per-unit are going to be in higher crime-rate areas, and are going to have very low appreciation.
-The cash flow might be good, and the tenant pool is huge, so extended vacancy is not likely a problem, but evictions and damages likely are.
-This is a high-maintenance situation, both for the property and the tenants … generally NOT worth the time and effort even with a relatively high ROI.
-On the other hand, if you have the capital to buy a quality larger multi-family property, these may well produce a strong ROI long-term.
+These are rarely feasible for non-pro landlords.
+With rare exception, the multi-family properties that can be purchased for a reasonable price per-unit are going to be in higher crime-rate areas and are going to have low appreciation.
+This is a high-maintenance situation, both for the property and the tenants … NOT the situation for a “casual” investor.

 The Optimum Criteria